gcallah/Rationalism/scapegoat/trumpscapegoat.md

 Should lift their bosoms higher than the shores
 And make a sop of all this solid globe:
 Strength should be lord of imbecility,
-And the rude son should strike his father dead:
+And the rude son should strike his father dead...
-Force should be right; or rather, right and wrong,
-Between whose endless jar justice resides,
-Should lose their names, and so should justice too.
-Then every thing includes itself in power,
-Power into will, will into appetite;
-And appetite, an universal wolf,
-So doubly seconded with will and power,
-Must make perforce an universal prey,
-And last eat up himself.
-Great Agamemnon,
-This chaos, when degree is suffocate,
-Follows the choking.
 And this neglection of degree it is
 That by a pace goes backward, with a purpose
 It hath to climb.
 The general's disdain'd